Trip Planning Hacks#

 Keep an eye on weather forecasts if you’re heading to these regions during this time.
 Flexibility is key!

 Where to stay in China?
-We’ll share our favorite booking platforms and hotel brands, plus some location tips that can save you hours of commuting.
+We’ll share our favourite booking platforms and hotel brands, plus some location tips that can save you hours of commuting.

 When it comes to booking hotels in China, we recommend trip.com over booking.com.